Extension of application deadline to midnight June 30, 2023.

 b.
 All Candidates: The Logline.
 Write an extended log line or a paragraph describing a project you’d like to realize with us.
 Attach this logline to the bottom of your scene.

 c.
 Screenwriting, Television Writing, and Directing Candidates: The Writing Sample.
 Please include a writing sample of up to 10 pages.
 This can be a complete short film, web episode, play, short story, or an excerpt of a feature screenplay, a television script, a webisode, a sketch or series of sketches.
 If you choose to submit an excerpt, please include a few lines describing the full work.

 d.
 Producing Candidates: The Writing Sample.
 Please include a writing sample of up to 10 pages, including, critiques, production program notes, and/or literary criticism of a chosen screenplay, excerpts of a film or screenplay you have written, acquired or produced; or a brief statement describing your view of the role of Producing in today’s platform agnostic film industry.

 10.Proficiencies.
 Directing Candidates Only

-Please include a list of technical proficiencies in: camera, lighting, editing, and any related skills.
+Please include a list of technical proficiencies in: camera, lighting, editing, and any related skills at the bottom of your statement of purpose.

 UPON ACCEPTANCE BY THE MFA PROGRAM IN FILM